infrastructure and support to encourage sustainable modes of transport to campus, reducing the impact of University related travel

 Catching a bus can mean a stress free trip to campus and time to read a book, listen to music or catch up on your social networking.
 Buses frequently drop off and pick up at College Street and if you need transport at work you can take your bike along for the ride.
 Purchasing a MyWay card can save you money on fares and can be topped up online.
 For information on timetables and fares go to the Transport Canberra website.

-Carpooling involves linking up with fellow students and colleagues who live near you to share the cost of traveling to campus and halve the carbon emissions of your travel.
+Carpooling involves linking up with fellow students and colleagues who live near you to share the cost of travelling to campus and halve the carbon emissions of your travel.